By Vaibhav Vishal May. 22, 2017

 Mansoor Khan’s second cinematic outing offered a straightforward story.
 Sanju is a happy-go-lucky boy, smoking cigarettes and bunking classes, leading a carefree life with his carefree friends in Dehradun.
 His father Ramlal is the sports teacher at the lowest-on-the-rung Model School.
 There is a clear class divide between the hill town’s elite schools and their local counterparts – nowhere more apparent than the bicycle race on which the movie hinges.
 When Ratan, Sanju’s elder brother, has a near-fatal accident while preparing for the inter-college race, it falls to Sanju to take over and defeat Shekhar Malhotra, the flashy champion from Rajput College.
 Sanju feels the combined agony of his father and brother, turns around, prepares for the race, and in the process, discovers himself.
 Jo Jeeta Wohi Sikandar.
 End of story.

 But despite this basic storyline, Jo Jeeta… is the only movie to have survived the test of time from 1992.
-Today, 26 years later, if you happen to watch anything made that year, you will be taken to a world that is distant, jagged, and often embarrassing.
+Today, more than two decades later, if you happen to watch anything made that year, you will be taken to a world that is distant, jagged, and often embarrassing.
 The stencilled heroes waltz between the plastic and the profane, flaunting a rather coarse machismo challenging Mr Richter.
 The heroines wear conical bras, their Saroj-Khan-nominated cleavages heaving extra hard to seduce them heartless heroes and their zipped muscles.
 The villains are odd, outlandish, and over-the-top, and perhaps the most entertaining architectural remains of the era gone by.
 The films speak a language that is totally different from anything around or about us at present.

 But not Jo Jeeta.
 Tag it with the “Smoking is Injurious to Health” warning, cut Deepak Tijori’s hair short, ignore some of the fashion faux pas that are the vestiges of the horrible ’80s, and hell, it’ll pass off as the real deal even now.
 It remains as fresh and relevant today as it was quarter of a century back.
 The simple story, the key messaging and its aftereffects, the lovely everyday characters, the bonding and affiliations, the victories and defeats, the joys and sorrows, the aspirations and ambitions… all of it is universal and identifiable.
-Now, and perhaps even 26 years hence.

 Your heart beats for Sanju because there is a little bit of him in all of us.
 Or there is a little bit of Sanju that all of us want to be.